RocketChat/docs-old/guides/administrator-guides/message-auditing/review-all-message-auditing-panelsearch-results.md

 However, the auditor cannot read the encrypted messages of other users.
 If you want to audit these messages too Rocket.Chat recommends that you disable message encryption:

-* Go to the Administration UI.
+* Go to the Administration UI:

 ![](../../../.gitbook/assets/image%20%28297%29.png)